Graduate Course in Regenerative Medicine

 - Applicants must be a trainee / HQP (highly qualified personnel, i.e. graduate student, post-doctoral fellow, research assistant or research associate) working in a Canadian lab.

 - Applicants must be working on a research project in the field of stem cells and must clearly demonstrate that they have an interest in and need to acquire knowledge in the areas covered by the Symposium.

 - Trainees / HQP based at a Toronto lab are not eligible to apply.

-- The SCN Director of Science will review applications, and applicants will be informed of the outcome of their application in due course.
+- SCN management will review applications, and applicants will be informed of the outcome of their application in due course.

 By accepting a SCN travel award, the recipient agrees to provide a report describing the value of the training and networking opportunities made available through the award.
 This information will be used at SCN’s discretion on its website, newsletters and for the purpose of reporting to its funding agency.